 It was led by the Duke of York, who was the brother of Charles II and later took the throne as James II.

 The constitution and finance of the Royal African Company of England from its foundation till 1720, 1 / 24

-1674 New York declares that blacks who convert to Christianity after their enslavement will not be freed.
+New York declares that blacks who converted to Christianity after their enslavement will not be freed.